eduardobcolombo/crossover/readme.md

 - Do php artisan migrate for create your tables and php artisan db:seed to populate your database, or import the contents of tables with file database/database.sql in your mysql

-## Contributing
+## Using

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](http://laravel.com/docs/contributions).

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell at taylor@laravel.com.
+If you discover a security vulnerability within this project, please send an e-mail to owner or open a issues.
 All security vulnerabilities will be promptly addressed.

 ## License